express-in-code-game/excode-design/docs/design.md

 ## drawing board

 - ignite
-  - run kafka
+  - kafka
-    1 the core of the system via repl interface
+  - the core of the system via repl interface
-    2 http interface
+  - http interface
-    3 ui components
-    4 game ui
+  - ui
-    5 iterate
+  - iterate
-  - seq of users/sessions, invite to a game
-  - a tab per player
-  - empty squared board, players move a circle, end turn
-  - first palyer to move the circle to the exit wins
+- ui
   - home page simple routes: /events /games
-  - /games : list of games or create a game
+  - /games : list of games or create a gam
+- search
-- search used only for events, games, users
+  -  used only for events, games, users
 - time
   - players send events to the ingame.events topic
   - server as well sends events ingame.events (time and other arbiter-type events)